-Dr. Jay Rickman, Department Head
+Dr. Kelly Davidson, Interim Department Head

 Room 1104, Ashley Hall

-The Department of History, Philosophy, Religious Studies, and Interdisciplinary Studies offers two tracks that lead to the Bachelor of Arts degree with a major in history.
+The Department of History and Interdisciplinary Studies offers two tracks that lead to the Bachelor of Arts degree with a major in history.
 The History Track is for those majors pursuing solely the B.A. degree.
 The History Education Track allows students to pursue double majors in History and Secondary Education and graduate with certification to teach as well as a B.A. in History and a Bachelor of Science in Education in Secondary Education / History.
 The Department also offers a minor in history.
 A graduate program leads to the Master of Arts degree with a major in history.

 The undergraduate major and minor in the Department of History are designed to help students to further and to complete their general education by building upon the foundation that is afforded by the University’s Core Curriculum.
 The programs also provide students with the basic knowledge, skills, and values required for professional careers in history and for advanced study in the field.
 The History Track is a flexible program that presents students with opportunities to supplement the major by taking one or two minors.
 The History Education Track enables students to earn both a B.A. in History and a B.S.Ed. in Secondary Education / History with as few as 126 hours if all specific requirements are met.